unger1984/trackit/packages/trackit/README.md

 You can use it at your own risk.
 The project is in developer version 0.x.y
 </p>

-# trackit
+# Trackit

-Lightweight modular logger for Dart and Flutter.
-Core module.
+[Trackit](https://github.com/unger1984/trackit) is a lightweight and modular logging system for Dart and Flutter.
-Trackit is a logger that is expandable with additional modules.
-This is base logger module.
+[Trackit](https://github.com/unger1984/trackit) has a modular structure, which allows to avoid unused functionality.

+`trackit` is base logger module for [Trackit](https://github.com/unger1984/trackit).
 Used only to create a log stream from logger instances and the ability to attach handlers to subscribers.

 ## Motivation